LucianIoan31/profile-card-component/README.md

 ### Continued development

 I had some major problems with positioning the backgrounds.
 Tried several ways, by using background-image and by using the img tag in HTML file.
-I have positioned them somehow but I don't like that whenever I change the vieport of the window, the background is changing too.
+I have positioned them somehow but I don't like that whenever I change the viewport of the window, the background is changing too.

 ### Useful resources